 Corps of Guides ( Infantry ) ( ex - 60th Bengal Native Infantry )

-In 1949 the Robert Shebbeare Victoria Cross was loaned to the Royal Military Academy, Sandhurst, and remained there until the time approached for the Centenary of the award of the Victoria Cross in June 1956.
-When the Shebbeare family asked the Royal Military Academy to return the Victoria Cross it could not be found; various excuses were offered that it had been lost or even stolen, but no satisfactory answer has ever been revealed.
+In 1949 the Robert Shebbeare Victoria Cross and Indian Mutiny Medal was loaned to the Royal Military Academy, Sandhurst, and remained there until the time approached for the Centenary of the award of the Victoria Cross in June 1956.
+When the Shebbeare family requested the Royal Military Academy return the Victoria Cross it could not be found; various excuses were offered that it had been lost or even stolen, but no satisfactory answer has ever been revealed.

 In 1959 the Shebbeare family were successful in applying for an 'official' replacement Victoria Cross and this was prepared by Hancocks and sent to the family in its fitted case.